Section 90 Row A Seat 6.

 The fans were a run-of-the-mill assortment of oddballs.
 From George and his referee shirt to the elderly frail sisters who attended every home game together.
 There was the strange little grey haired lady who for years sat behind me and always had an empty seat beside her.
 We later found out it was reserved for her husband who had passed away ten years earlier.
 There was the elderly lady who sat on our row and who was always munching on snacks.
 She had apparently attended every game at the Gardens since it opened.
 The couple beside us that always showed up with subs and cans of pop who we dubbed the picnic people.
 Greg the punk rocker hairdresser had the lone season ticket right beside us.
 He loved the Rangers and his all-time favorite player was Rod Gilbert.

 When I look back at that assortment of Leaf faithful, I was proud and happy to have sat with them.
-I was one of them because the greys were where us real fans sat.
+I was one of them and the greys were where us real fans sat.

 After a couple years of Jim and me splitting the tickets, Paul also began to share a third of the games.
 It only seemed natural since had it not been for Paul bringing Jim out to play with the Bulls, I would never have met Jim.
 When I left Collegiate Sports, Jim was hired to work at the Yorkdale store where I had worked with Paul.
 Perhaps if I had never left the store when I did, Jim and Paul never would have met either.